pepopo978/PizzaSlices/README.md

 If you're using ItemRack, you can also add your gear sets to rings to quickly change outfits on the fly.
 <br clear="left"/>

+### Outfitter Sets

+Will display complete and partial outfits.
+After adding outfits to a ring you can right click them to choose a custom icon.

 ## Opening Rings via Macros